 According to the National Highway Traffic Safety Administration, pedestrian traffic deaths are unfortunately on the rise.
 Accidents killed 5,376 pedestrians in 2015 and injured about 70,000 more.
 Nearly, 5,300 traffic crashes took the lives of one or more pedestrians.
 On average, a pedestrian dies nearly every 90 minutes in the United States.
 In fact, pedestrian fatalities account for roughly 15 percent of all traffic deaths.
 If you or a loved one has been hurt in a pedestrian accident, call Burg Simpson’s Colorado personal injury lawyers for help.

 When a wrongful death occurs because of a pedestrian accident, Burg Simpson’s lawyers can help families recover from these tragic losses.
-If you’ve lost someone in one of these incidents, call Burg Simpson’s Colorado personal injury attorneys at 303-792-5595 or fill out our FREE Evaluation Form right today!
+If you have lost someone in one of these incidents, call Burg Simpson’s Colorado personal injury attorneys at 303-792-5595 or fill out our FREE Evaluation Form right today!

-The NHTSA lists several things pedestrians can do to stay alive when they’re sharing the road with drivers, such as:
+The NHTSA lists several things pedestrians can do to stay alive when they are sharing the road with drivers, such as:

 - Use the sidewalk or path whenever possible.

-- If one’s not available, walk along the shoulder, facing traffic.
+- If one is not available, walk along the shoulder, facing traffic.

-- Stay alert; don’t get distracted with electronic devices.
+- Stay alert; do not get distracted with electronic devices.